hummingbot/hummingbot-site/docs/blog/posts/getting-started-with-algo-trading/index.md

 ### Can I do algo trading without learning programming?

 A handful of platforms and bots currently available allow individuals with any level of experience to run pre-set strategies on a user-friendly graphic user interface.
 With the help of these bots, technically anyone, especially those who already have manual trading experience, can begin algo trading with a few clicks of the mouse.
-If you trade for fun and have no time to acquire a new skill, you might want to check out these bots (a few were mentioned in [our previous post](../2019-01-crypto-bot-reviews/index.md)).

 At some point down the road, you may want to take a closer look at the logic behind the strategies, test and validate them against historical or real data, figure out your way to improve them, or even create your own strategies or bots.
 Here is where programming comes into play.
 While learning programming doesn’t guarantee you to make 10X more money, it does provide 10X more options regarding testing, strategy formulation, debugging and so on.
 However, whether you’ll need to learn programming ultimately boils down to your goal and motivation for trading.